Skip to Main Content

 Reference librarians will not conduct legal research for patrons, give legal advice, or answer specific questions about interpreting the law.
 For example, librarians will not:

-• Confirm whether a resource is on the shelf; or
+• Confirm whether a resource is on the shelf

 Examples of acceptable questions: